cragbit-learning/RSVPApplication/test/README.txt

 adding line for merging

 again testing the merging script

+This is last line